Dr Ali Malik

 - Position: Lecturer in Criminal Justice

-- Areas of expertise: Police governance and accountability; epistocracy and deliberative proceduralism in police governance; police reform; policing and inequalities; Southern criminology.
+- Areas of expertise: Police governance and accountability; epistocracy and deliberative democracy in public policy and public administration; police reform; policing and inequalities; policing and climate change.

 - Email: A.Malik4@leeds.ac.uk